 Tickets cost £16 per person, which includes a 2-course buffet and table money.
 If members wish to attend, please add your name to the appropriate list on the Club noticeboard, and enter the name of your partner.
 Payment is preferably by cheque, which can either be posted in the box in front of the noticeboard or given direct to Rosemary.
 Tickets will be issued on receipt of payment.

-Also to the following members who represented Kent in the Tollemache Cup qualifiers and final - and WON the event:
+Also to the following members who represented Kent in the 2018-19 Tollemache Cup regional semi-final, which they won:

-Jeremy Willans, Ian Draper, Norman Selway, Espen and Helen Erichsen
+Jeremy Willans, Ian Draper, Norman Selway, Espen and Helen Erichsen, Colin Wilson and Gerald Soper

 Congratulations to Ian Draper and Gwyneth Davies who won the Hunter Cup (awarded to the highest married pair in Kent's Mixed Pairs)